rajkumaryeddu/expense-tracker/README.md

 http://127.0.0.1:5000
 Your Expense Tracker will open.

-📈 Future Improvements
+# 📈 Future Improvements
 Possible enhancements for this project:
 • User authentication system
 • Monthly expense analytics
 • Export reports to Excel / CSV
 • Budget planning feature
 • Dark mode UI

-🎯 Learning Outcomes
+# 🎯 Learning Outcomes
 This project helped me learn:

-Flask web development
+Flask web development,

-Database integration using SQLAlchemy
+Database integration using SQLAlchemy,

-CRUD operations
+CRUD operations,

-Dashboard design
+Dashboard design,

-Data visualization with charts
+Data visualization with charts,

-Deploying applications to production
+Deploying applications to production.

-📜 License
+# 📜 License
 This project is for learning and educational purposes.

-👨‍💻 Author
+# 👨‍💻 Author
 Raj Kumar

-GitHub
+# GitHub
 https://github.com/rajkumaryeddu

-LinkedIn
+# LinkedIn
 (Add your LinkedIn profile here)

-⭐ Support
+# ⭐ Support
 If you like this project, please consider giving it a star on GitHub.